epxjk82/airbnKEY/README.md

 - Grid-search

 ## Deployment
-The final product is a basic web app using flack.
+The final product is a basic web app using flask.

 The app allows a user to look up expected daily income from a room based on various features.